CONTENTS

 Speaker.

-there to ensure that these services can be done in our province with highly
+professional development there to ensure that these services can be done in our

 cancelling this service is a low volume of procedures.
 You know, most babies

-that’s what’s in the memo.
-That’s the kind of heartless bureaucratic language
+volume of procedures, thats whats in the memo.
+Thats the kind of heartless

 Yes, Mr. Speaker, as I have answered previously in the last couple of answers,